murasetetsuro/world/README.md

-Never put off until tomorrow what you can do today.
+Never put off until tomorrow what you cthan do today. keep the faith